Last Updated: August 20, 2024

 The Capture of Andrew Luster

 Chapman made international news in June 2003 when he captured Max Factor cosmetics heir Andrew Luster.
 Luster had been accused of drugging and raping numerous women and had fled the U.S. in the middle of his trial.
 In his absence, Luster was convicted of 86 charges.
 Chapman and his "hunt team" (his son, Leland, and friend Tim Chapman–oddly, the two Chapmans are not related) captured Luster in Mexico.
 On their way to bring Luster to jail, the four were pulled over and sent to jail.
-The authorities confirmed Luster's identity, and he was sent to California to being his 125-year sentence.
+The authorities confirmed Luster's identity, and he was sent to California to begin his 125-year sentence.

 The other three men were denied bail.
-Beth Chapman, Dog's wife, alerted the media and the men were granted bail.
-They followed their lawyer's advice and left Mexico, thereby themselves actually becoming international bail jumpers.
+Beth Chapman, Dog's wife, alerted the media, and the men were granted bail.
+They followed their lawyer's advice and left Mexico, thereby actually becoming international bail jumpers.
 Three years later, just days before the expiration of the statute of limitations on the crime, the three were arrested by U.S. Marshals and jailed on behalf of the Mexican government, who had charged them all with deprivation of liberty and illegal bounty hunting.
 The next day, Chapman appeared in court.
 The men were released on bail and ordered to wear electronic monitoring devices.
-In 2007, several state representatives sent a request to drop the extradition charges against Dog the Bounty Hunter and the resolution was passed.
+In 2007, several state representatives sent a request to drop the extradition charges against Dog the Bounty Hunter, and the resolution was passed.
 On August 2, 2007, the Mexican court dismissed all charges against the three men.

 Photo by Bennett Raglin/Getty Images